+Figure 3.
+Monthly variation shows % of prevalence of infection of R. fuhrmanni in the period June 2020 to May 2021.

 In the study period of June 2020 to May 2021, out of 182 host intestines examined, 91 were found to be infested with R. fuhrmanni.
 A total of 524 parasites were collected.
 As R. fuhrmanni was isolated year-round from G. domesticus, seasonal prevalence and characterization were conducted for this species.
 Monthly variations in the percentage of prevalence and the mean intensity of R. fuhrmanni infection have been presented in Table 1, and the total number of parasites present in G. domesticus in each season of the study period has been shown.
 The average prevalence percentage was 43.72%.
 The study revealed that the higher percentage of prevalence of Raillietina (R) fuhrmanni occurred in summer season showing higher in May (50 %) and it showed its highest values during monsoon and the maximum value of percentage of prevalence was recorded in the month of July (86.36%) From September to November it tends to lower down and the lowest prevalence occurred in winter.